RFS-Makers/RetroFPSStudio/3RDPARTYCREDITS.md

 The author of this software is David M. Gay.

-Copyright (C) 2005 by David M. Gay
+Copyright (C) 2005 by David M. Gay,
-All Rights Reserved
+All Rights Reserved.

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted,